freebasic/fbfrog/readme.txt

   common declarations, extract them into common header).
 That requires multiple roots to be passed without them being concatenated.

-- lex: should only allow escaped EOLs in C mode
-- lex: add support for FB escape sequences, or at least only allow C escapes in C mode
 - Should remove *.fbfrog files and use @response files and command line options for everything